 The Community and Musicians Rights Organizations Connection

 Speaking of fundamental structures, a humble reminder that there is an underlying format making all of our successes possible.
 A context that is defended at all cost.
-Those who know me well also know that I was introduced on the creative music scene of the late 70's-early 80's, when political conciousness was norm.
-And that I ever since has been an advocate for musicians and artists rights, particularly in times when this has been socially out of fashion.
-These times being no exception.
+Those who know me well also know that I was introduced on the creative music scene of the late 70's-early 80's, when political consciousness was norm and how this has shaped me.

 While I over my 40 years as a musician, composer, arranger, educator, producer, calligraphist and music professional have had the great fortune to be engaged by and work for many amazing employers and participated in countless projects with outstanding work conditions, offering creative-artistic opportunities most only dare to dream of.
-I have at the same time also observed up close and in person, how it is commonplace for employers to take working music professionals for granted by demeaning, discrediting, nickel-n-diming, short-changing and treating them as replaceable with no discussion or prior warning.
+I also know that beneficial, nurturing, productive and 'good' working conditions and circumstances, or fair ones for that matter, in no way are guaranteed to us, but typically have to be strived and fought for.

 Regardless of physical location, format and wrapping, the creative music work we do every day, year after year is built on mutual respect for and understanding